unt-libraries/untl-metadata-documentation/docs/fields/source.rst

 ********

--   To specify other resources which are judged to be significantly related to the current resource in some fashion, use the :doc: `Relation </relation>` element.
+-   To specify other resources which are judged to be significantly related to the current resource in some fashion, use the :doc:`Relation </fields/relation>` element.
--   Information in this field may also overlap with information entered in the :doc: `Citation </citation>` element.
+-   Information in this field may also overlap with information entered in the :doc:`Citation </fields/citation>` element.

 .. _source-resources: